joelsoncastro/joelsoncastro/README.md

 - 👋 Hi, I’m @joelson_castro
 - 👀 I’m interested in building unique web products.
 - 🌱 I’m currently fimiliarizing with the MERN Stac.
-Falling in ❤️  with MongoDB design patterns.
+Falling in ❤️  for MongoDB design patterns.
 - 💞️ I’m looking to collaborate.
 - 📫 How to reach me: joelson_castro@hotmail.com.